Tips for feeding hungry tummies

 - people from minority ethnic groups with dark skin such as those of African, African-Caribbean and South Asian origin, who require more sun exposure to make as much vitamin D.

-If you’re pregnant, you can get Healthy Start vitamins, which contain Vitamin D, for free.
+If you’re pregnant, you can get Healthy Start vitamins, which contain vitamin D, for free.
 Ask your midwife for further information.
-Women and children up to 3 years old can also get free Vitamin D supplements.
+Children up to 3 years old can also get free vitamin D supplements.
 Please contact your health visitor for more information.

 Children under 5, including breastfed babies, should be given a daily supplement of 8.5 to 10 micrograms of vitamin D all year round, to make sure they get enough.
 If your baby drinks around a pint of formula milk per day, you don’t need to give them a supplement, as formula already has added vitamin D.